-Consider the following property of the fidelity function, which we call the \emph{preservation of subsystem fidelity}: if $\sigma,\sigma'$ are states of a quantum system with fidelity $F(\sigma,\sigma')$ and $\rho$ is any state of a larger system consistent with $\sigma$ then it is always possible to find $\rho'$ consistent with $\sigma'$ such that $F(\rho,\rho')=F(\sigma,\sigma')$.
+Consider the following property of the fidelity function, which we call the \emph{preservation of subsystem fidelity}: if $\rho,\xi$ are states of a quantum system with fidelity $F(\rho,\xi)$ and $\rho'$ is any state of a larger system consistent with $\rho$ then it is always possible to find $\xi'$ consistent with $\xi$ such that $F(\rho',\xi')=F(\rho,\xi)$.

-A formal construction of such a $\rho'$ appears in Jain \emph{et al.}~\cite{JainU+09}.
-Since their construction consists entirely of elementary matrix operations mentioned above, such construction hence admits a parallel algorithm that takes as input $\sigma,\sigma',\rho$ and produces $\rho'$ in time bounded by a polylogarithm in the dimensions of the input matrices $\sigma,\sigma',\rho$.
+A formal construction of such a $\xi'$ appears in Ref.\ \cite{JainU+09}.
+Since their construction consists entirely of elementary matrix operations, there is an efficient parallel algorithm that takes as input $\rho,\xi,\rho'$ and produces the desired state $\xi'$ as output.